amidaware/tacticalrmm/PI_AI_ASSISTANT.md

 - *"List the docker containers and tell me if any are unhealthy."*
 - *"The disk is filling up — find the biggest directories under /var."*

+### 5.1 Multi-machine mode

+One conversation can drive **several machines at once** (2–8).
+In the chat toolbar click **Multi-machine** to open the setup dialog:

+- each row = one machine: a filterable **machine picker** (grouped by client/site) plus a free-text **role prompt** describing what that machine *is* — e.g. `primary Proxmox node`, `second cluster node`, `Proxmox Backup Server`;
+- **+ / −** buttons add or remove rows (duplicates are rejected);
+- the machine the chat was opened on is pre-seeded as the first row.

+What changes under the hood:

+- the session token carries the whole machine set; **permissions are enforced per-agent** at session creation (`can_use_ai` + per-agent access for every machine);
+- every device-facing tool gains a **required `machine` parameter** — the model must name its target (hostnames deduped `#2` on collision) and physically cannot reach anything outside the session's set;
+- the system prompt lists each machine's facts **and your role note**, plus coordination rules (announce the target machine before acting, verify both sides of cross-machine steps, never mix up outputs);
+- approval prompts are prefixed with the target, e.g.
+  `[pve-node2] Run on device [/bin/bash]: ...`;
+- mixed Windows/Linux sets work — shell semantics resolve per target machine.

+Typical uses: *"join these two Proxmox nodes into a cluster"*, *"pair this PVE host with its Proxmox Backup Server and configure the datastore + backup job"*, *"compare why app-server-a is slow but app-server-b isn't"*.

+In an existing multi chat the button reads **Machines** — you can adjust the set and apply (starts a new chat with the new machine set).
+Multi-machine history is stored under the *first* machine's AI History tab, named `Multi: host1 + host2`.

+### 5.2 Emailing results (chat & tasks)

+The assistant has a `send_email` tool that delivers plain-text mail through the **SMTP settings TRMM already uses for alerting** (Settings → Global Settings → Email Alerts) — nothing extra to configure.
+Just ask:

+- *"...and email a summary to alerts@example.com"* (chat — sending is a gated action, so you Approve it like any command unless auto-approve is on);
+- scheduled task prompt: *"Verify last night's backups; if anything failed, email the details to support@example.com."* (unattended runs send without approval — and the tool stays available even in read-only task mode, since emailing isn't a device mutation).

+Guardrails: the model is instructed to **never email unless asked**, recipients are validated (1–10 addresses, comma-separated), and every send is written to the TRMM Debug Log with the requesting user.

 ### 6.1 AI History

 Device view → **AI History** tab shows a unified log of AI activity on that